devalexandre/moleculer-sqs/README.md

 ![](https://docs.aws.amazon.com/pt_br/sdk-for-javascript/v2/developer-guide/images/code-samples-sqs.png)

-Moleculer SQS is transport for use AWS SQS.
+Moleculer SQS is channel for use AWS SQS.

 ## How To